sgmurphy/wordpress-plugins/tiktok-for-business/README.txt

 ===  How can I create ads on TikTok? ===

-You may create ads on TikTok Ads Manager and, or via our TikTok integration (for a conversion campaign).
+You may create ads on TikTok Ads Manager or via our TikTok integration (for a lead generation or conversion campaign).
 For access to all other objectives (such as reach, traffic, app installs, video views, and lead generation), please use TikTok Ads Manager.
 See how to choose the right objective [here](https://ads.tiktok.com/help/article?aid=9616).

 ===  Are there any prerequisites before ads creation? ===